-Strong passwords are the most effective way to protect your online privacy.
+Difficult, hard-to-guess passwords are the most effective way to protect your online privacy.
+Here’s how to create a strong password that’s not catnip to hackers.

 Yet, many among us have no idea how to create a strong password.
 We look around and come up with good passwords that aren’t great…they’re actually easy to guess and not secure at all!